ujh/iomrascalai/README.md

 Iomrascálaí
 (Gaelic for wrestler, [see here for the pronunciation](https://raw.githubusercontent.com/ujh/iomrascalai/master/pronunciation.mp4)) is an AI for the game of Go/Weiqi/Baduk written in Rust.
-Please note that we're using the Rust nightly build and not 0.10!
+Please note that we're using the Rust nightly build and not stable!

 Development
 ===========